Education

 EDUC 299 : Directed Group Study Topics

-This course will address theoretical and practical aspects of second language instruction.
+This course will address theoretical and practical aspects of English language learners in the classroom.
 A variety of teaching strategies will be presented, along with ways to incorporate national and state standards into lesson planning and classroom activities.
 Socio-cultural issues of language and language acquisition will be covered.
-Formal and informal assessment procedures will be introduced and reviewed.
-Current trends and issues will be discussed as they related to second language learners.
+Formal and informal assessment procedures and current trends and issues will be explored.

 Prerequisites